Home Articles

 Read about our editorial process here.
 Want to use our cost data?
 Click here.

-In this article, we’ll reveal the number of power outages having occurred in each state over the last five years, highlighting the most heavily affected areas and the total duration of the incidents.
-In order to minimize the impact of these power disruptions, we’ll look at solutions to reducing their impact on your home.
+In this article, we’ll reveal the number of power outages in each state over the last five years, highlighting the most heavily affected areas and the total duration of the incidents.
+We'll also look at solutions to help you minimize the impact of these power disruptions on your home.

 Mapping the U.S. Power Outages by State

-Texas is currently the most affected state, suffering a total of 155 incidents since 2019 which amounted to an outage duration of over 4,775 hours.
+Texas is currently the most affected state, suffering 130 incidents since 2020, which amounted to an outage duration of over 4,186 hours.
 The longest power disruption in this area happened on February 10th, 2021, which lasted 312 consecutive hours (13 days) and affected 2 million consumers in the area.

-California has been the second most affected state over the past five years, enduring a total of 99 power disruptions lasting over 923 hours between them.
+California has been the second most affected state over the past five years, enduring 74 power disruptions lasting over 847 hours between them.
 As California regularly experiences extreme heat, energy consumption through AC puts pressure on the grid, leading to greater power outage risks if not regulated.
-The state responds to this by putting contingency plans in place which rely on rolling blackouts in order to reduce power supply and maintain capacity during times of shortages.
+The state responds to this by implementing contingency plans that rely on rolling blackouts to reduce power supply and maintain capacity during shortages.

 Some areas of the country are much less affected by these disruptions than others.
-In fact, Alaska and Hawaii have had no recorded cases of power outages in the last five years, and although being the state with the third longest outage duration in the last 5 years, Michigan did not experience any outages lasting more than three days.
+In fact, Alaska and Hawaii have had no recorded cases of power outages in the last five years.

-After reaching the second half of 2023, we’re now able to get an overview of how the year is currently going in terms of power outages throughout the country and which states have been the most affected over the past few months.
+As we approach the second half of 2024, we can get an overview of how the year is going regarding power outages throughout the country and which states have been the most affected over the past few months.

 Homeowner's Guide to Power Outage Solutions

-The severity of some of the power outage incidents only highlights the need for homeowners to be prepared for such events.
-Identifying your home’s specific needs as well as being aware of your energy consumption is crucial in determining a suitable backup solution.
+The severity of some power outage incidents only highlights the need for homeowners to prepare for such events.
+Identifying your home’s specific needs and being aware of your energy consumption is crucial in determining a suitable backup solution.

-If you are looking for alternatives that will backup your whole home, rather than just the smaller and more essential areas, you may need to conduct an energy audit.
-This service will help you calculate and understand how much energy your appliances, lighting, and other household items use on a daily basis.
-With this information, you can decide which one of the options mentioned below will best cover your needs in the case of a power outage in your area.
+If you are looking for alternatives to back up your whole home rather than just the smaller and more essential areas, you may need to conduct an energy audit.
+This service will help you calculate and understand how much energy your appliances, lighting, and other household items use daily.
+With this information, you can decide which of the options mentioned below will best cover your needs in the case of a power outage in your area.

 Home generators

 Generators come in several sizes and models.
 They can provide enough power to keep home systems and appliances going when the electricity supply is interrupted.
-Portable generators can range from small units that power specific areas to larger units able to power most of your home.
-These generators are not permanently installed and can be easily moved around.
-They can run off of gasoline or diesel fuel and have to be refilled and started manually.
-The cost of portable generators ranges between $200 - $6,000 on average.
+Portable generators range from small units that power specific areas to larger units that can power most of your home.
+These generators are not permanently installed and can be moved around easily.
+They can run off gasoline or diesel fuel and are refilled and started manually.

-Whole-house or standby generators are a larger and considerably more expensive option, ranging between $2,000 to $20,000 on average.
-These generators need to be installed by a professional and connected to a continuous source of supply at all times, using either propane or natural gas as fuel.
-They have a large storage capacity, meaning they can run several large appliances simultaneously.
+Whole-house or standby generators are a larger and considerably more expensive option, costing as much as $45,000 to install.
+These generators require a professional installation, must be connected to a continuous supply source, and use either propane or natural gas as fuel.
+They have a large storage capacity that can run several large appliances simultaneously.
 Depending on their size, most standby generators are capable enough to power your whole house and turn on automatically when the power from the grid is interrupted.

-Good-quality medium-sized generators can run for around 3,000 hours considering they are well-maintained, lasting for around 20 years at 150 hours per year.
-While some generators draw power from fossil fuels, others rely on renewable energy sources such as the sun.
-Below we list the most common generator power sources available:
+Good-quality medium-sized generators can run for around 3,000 hours, considering they are well-maintained.
+They last around 20 years at 150 hours per year.
+While some generators draw power from fossil fuels, others rely on renewable energy sources like the sun.
+Below, we list the most common generator power sources available.

 Gasoline

-Gasoline is one of the most common options to fuel a portable generator.
-The main advantage is that gasoline is affordable and widely available compared to other fuels.
-The amount of gasoline needed will depend on the size and runtime of the generator or rather the duration of the outage.
-The average cost of a gasoline-powered generator lies between $500 and $2,000.
+Gasoline is one of the most common fuel options for portable generators.
+Its main advantage is that it's affordable and widely available compared to other fuels.
+The amount of gasoline needed will depend on the size and runtime of the generator or, rather, the duration of the outage.

 Diesel

-Another option to power a portable generator is diesel.
-Just like with gasoline, the necessary amount to fuel the generator will depend on the runtime of the generator and its size.
+Another option for powering a portable generator is diesel.
+Like gasoline, the necessary amount to fuel the generator depends on its runtime and size.
 Diesel generators, however, tend to have a longer lifespan and perform more efficiently.
-The average cost of a diesel-powered generator also ranges from $500 to $2,000.

 Propane

-A common gas fuel used to run generators is propane.
-The advantage of choosing a propane generator is that propane can be stored for longer periods, and can generally provide a greater energy output, compared to natural gas for example.
-The average cost of a propane-powered generator is between $500 to $20,000.
+Propane is a common gas fuel used to run generators.
+The advantage of choosing a propane generator is that propane stores for longer periods and generally provides a greater energy output than other fuels.

 Natural gas